itsAminMZ/movie-show-app/README.md

 # Movie project

-This app displays a list of movies. the following features are available:
+This app displays a list of movies using `TypeScript`  `React`  `Material UI`

+the following features are available: .\
-     🔎  Search for movies
+     🔎  Search for movies.\
-     📌  Bookmarking the movie
+     📌  Bookmarking the movie.\
      🔄  Navigate between different pages of the app